11DE784A/11DE784A.github.io/index.markdown

 ## Fun Stuff

 I am currently reading
-_Dune Messiah_ by Frank Herbert
+_The Black Company_ by Glen Cook,
 I recently finished reading
-_The Devil and the Dark Water_ by Stuart Turton.
+_Dune Messiah_ by Frank Herbert.

-I recently watched _Close Encounters of the Third Kind (1977)_.
-I am also watching _Twin Peaks_ and _Dimension 20: City Council of Darkness_.
+I recently watched _Cape Fear (1991)_.
+I am also watching _How to Get to Heaven from Belfast_ and _Twin Peaks_.

 <!--I started playing _Doom_ (2016) again.-->
+I have been playing a lot of _NetHack_.
+I keep dying in the Gnomish Mines.

 I helped produce [NiSERCast](https://nisercast.gitlab.io) --- a science communication podcast based on conversations between professors and